 In the 2000 film “What Women Want,” the character played by Mel Gibson suffers an accidental electrocution, after which he is able to telepathically “hear'' the thoughts of women.
 The results, predictably, are mixed.

-It’s not such a stretch to imagine our ongoing transition to the next normal along similar lines: The disruptions of COVID-19 were a massive shock to the system for organizations across the board.
+It’s not such a stretch to imagine our ongoing transition into the post-pandemic landscape along similar lines: The disruptions of COVID-19 were a massive shock to the system for organizations across the board.
 They’re now listening to employees in new ways.
 And the result, as in Gibson’s character’s case, could prove to be something of a reckoning.

 So if “What Employees Want” is the new storyline, then these two recruitment tips, more than any others, will have to be top of mind for employers going forward.